Rinoahu/SwiftOrtho/README.md

 -a: number of multi-thread.

 Results:
-Severl files are generated:
+Several files are generated:
 1. test.fsa.sc

-	result of all-vs-all homologous search. see example above in Usage section.
+	Results of all-vs-all homology search.
+See example above in Usage.
 2. test.fsa.aln.trim

-    concatenation of trimmed aligned protein sequences of conserved genes.
+    Concatenation of trimmed aligned protein sequences of conserved genes.
 3. test.fsa.nwk

-    species phylogenetic tree in newick format. the tree is constructed from the aligned protein sequences of the conserved gene.
+    Species phylogenetic tree in newick format. the tree is constructed from the aligned protein sequences of the conserved gene.
 4. test.fsa.opc

-    orthology relationships. see an example above in Usage section.
+    Orthology relationships.
+See the example above in Usage.
 5. test.fsa.mcl

-    orthologous groups. see an example above in Usage section
+    Orthologous groups.
+See the example above in Usage.
 6. test.fsa.operon.mcl

-    grouped operons which reflect conservation of operons across multiple species.
+    Grouped operons which reflect conservation of operons across multiple species.
 This file contains several rows.
-Each row stands for an conserved operonic group.
-In each row, there are operonic information from same or different species.
+Each row contains operonic information from the same or different species.
 For example:

     	A1-->A2-->A3	B1<--B2<--B3	C1<--C2<--C3
     	A4<--A5<--A6	B4<--B5<--B6	C4<--C5<--C6